Portfolio

 I’ve assisted reporters from the Peoria Journal-Star and the Chicago Sun-Times in their coverage, and made appearances on ABC 7 and Chicago Tonight to discuss this work.

-• Perilous passages: An examination of pedstrian and cyclist crashes in the suburbs.
+• Perilous passages: An examination of pedestrian and cyclist crashes in the suburbs.
 In addition to the online presentation, I often created the print package as well.

-• 2018 primary election results: With contested races for governor for both parties, I broke out county-by-county stats and compared turnout for both parties.
+• 2018 primary election results: (no longer online) With contested races for governor for both parties, I broke out county-by-county stats and compared turnout for both parties.

-• The 2016 primary and election: For the first time in years Illinois had contested presidential primaries for both parties (often the contests had been decided before they got to Illinois).
-I took advantage of that to examine precinct-by-precinct how the suburbs have changed in their voting preferences.
+• The 2016 primary and election: (no longer online) For the first time in years Illinois had contested presidential primaries for both parties (often the contests had been decided before they got to Illinois).
+I took advantage of that to examine precinct-by-precinct how the suburbs changed in their voting preferences.
 Little did I know how controversial the election would be.

 I started with the primary, looking at the Democratic and Republican votes, then compared the turnouts between the two party primaries to get an idea of interest.